hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-remote-dns-host slave.your_host.com 8083 api_key ''

-The function adds remote dns server to the dns cluster.
+This function adds remote dns server to the dns cluster.
 As alternative api_key generated on the slave server.
 See v-generate-api-key can be used to connect the remote dns server

 *******************************************************************